From a young age, humans are curious, fearless and eager for more. Even with a hundred balls at his feet, he wants the one he can't reach.

 It strikes me that when we do step up to take on a new lease of life with our approach to work and leadership, we become childlike again... curious, fearless and eager for more.

 Jack Lowman is founder and author of Hack Yourself.
-His one-day courses in partnership with the IDM use modern hacking mentality and techniques to enable individuals to become the best leader they can be, no matter what their job title or responsibilities.
-Our next course runs on the 15th June.
-Read more here.
+His one-day course, Innovate You: Become a Modern Marketing Leader, in partnership with the IDM uses modern hacking mentality and techniques to enable individuals to become the best leader they can be, no matter what their job title or responsibilities.